Skip to content

 The developer to deal with this problem can start a "loading group" at a certain step of the game.
 This means that the player will have fewer loadings, but longer ones.

-Here are various ways to load assets:
+Here are various ways to load the assets:

 Load assets before the project starts